 Established as an industrial area in the mid-1800s, Pilsen has long been a thriving immigrant community.
 As the population evolved from Bohemian to Polish to predominately Mexican, the community retained its working-class roots.
 However, during the past ten years, significant development has occurred in the area, leading many Pilsen residents to fear that the forces of gentrification would soon displace the thriving community they had worked so hard to build.

-*Successfully fought to prevent the closure of 4 Pilsen elementary schools
+The Pilsen Alliance successfully fought to prevent the closure of four schools in Pilsen.

-*Successfully helped to remove SRO from Benito Juarez Academy
+Youth led effort to help remove School Resource Officers (SRO) from Benito Juarez Academy

 Helped lead Stop Pilsen Landmark Coalition to defeat the Pilsen Landmark Ordinance proposed by Department of Planning and Development (DPD).